PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 In the 3rd dropdown, choose "Switch: Wireless Pro Controller".

 After 5 seconds, you should see a controller pop-up in the Grip menu on the Switch.
-If the controller doesn't show up, then press the `EN` or `RESET` button on the ESP32 board, and wait another 5 seconds.
+If the controller doesn't show up, then press the `EN` or `RESET` button on the ESP32 board, then click "Reset Ctrl." and wait another 5 seconds.
 Alternatively, unplug/replug the ESP32.

 The controller colors are randomized and should match the color icons in the status indicator.
 This helps to distinguish controllers if you have multiple of them.
 You can change the colors in the `Nintendo Switch -> Framework Settings` menu.